Chessy-An-AI-Powered-Chess-Strategist/Chessy_CSVersion/README.md

        is_player_white_human = True
        is_player_black_human = True
    ```
+   Note: Only int he player vs player mode you can undo a move by pressing the button z.
    - If you wish to see the bots play against each other:
     ```css
       # define player states
       is_player_white_human = False
       is_player_black_human = False
     ```

+3. Run the `main.py` file in the directory and the code will start working